 Walmart’s stock prices fell so low that Walton worried whether he’d be able to even salvage the problem.

 But he quickly hired new managers and convinced David Glass, an old friend, to replace Mayer.

-David Glass turned out be awesome in the post and a major help in rescuing Walmart and pushing it to even higher heights.
+David Glass turned out to be awesome in the post and a major help in rescuing Walmart and pushing it to even higher heights.

 He was indeed later nominated CEO of Walmart.

 Sam Walton Personality

 - Frugality: Sam lived a normal middle-class family.
 No sportscars, no big mansion

 - Continuous improvement: Sam always looked for ways to do better.
 He always visited other shops pondering what he could improve for Walmart

 - Start & fix along the way: Walton didn’t start with beautiful stores.
 The first Walmart was ugly.
 But he knew he could fix that later

 - Prioritize: Sam was happy to start with very ugly stores because he went by priorities.
 Beauty wasn’t the top priority.
 Getting wares cheaply was